DanielPNewman/all-weather-risk-parity/README.md

 Throughout history and across geographical regions, distinct asset classes have consistently performed well in each of these four environments.
 So, there is a season for all assets, but unlike the real weather  you never know which seasons are next or when the seasons will change, and worse, two seasons can occur at once!
 So surprises impact asset prices due to unexpected rises or falls in growth and inflation.

 Recognizing this, an All-Weather portfolio essentially comprises four sub-portfolios - one for each economic environment containing assets known to perform well in that environment.
-Risk is then balanced equally within and between between each of the four environments (see [calculate-all-weather-ticker-weights.py](calculate-all-weather-ticker-weights.py) for risk balancing with and between environments)
+Risk is then balanced equally within and between between each of the four environments (see [calculate-all-weather-ticker-weights.py](calculate-all-weather-ticker-weights.py) for risk balancing with and between environments).

-An **important point** to clarify is that the all-weather-like portfolio weights produced by this repo are NOT the same as Bridgewater’s All-Weather product.
-Bridgewater uses cheap leverage and sophisticated investment instruments to increase returns while still minimizing risk.
-The simplified portfolio's produced by the code in this repo do not currently include leverage and will thus have considerably lower expected returns than Bridgewater's All-Weather...but still do a good job at minimizing risk if appropriate tickers are used in `portfolio-settings.yaml`.
+An **important point** to clarify is that the all-weather-like portfolio weights produced by this repo are certainly NOT the same as Bridgewater’s. *Bridgewater uses cheap leverage and sophisticated investment instruments to increase returns while still minimizing risk in their All Weather product.* The code in this repo does not currently account for leverage and will thus produce portfolios with considerably lower expected returns...but they'll still do a good job at minimizing drawdowns if appropriate tickers are assigned in [portfolio-settings.yaml](portfolio-settings.yaml).

 I'm still working on how the average individual investor can cost-effectively leverage the lower volatility assets (e.g. Treasury bonds) to have the same volatility as equities, thus maintaining risk parity while increasing returns, like Bridgewater can.
 It will be relatively easy to adapt the code in this repo to accomidate the use of leverage, but the difficult part is finding a way to get cheap leverage that costs as close the risk free interest rate as possible.
 One way might be through Treasury bond futures.
 If you have the answer of how to practically do this, expicially for Aussie Treasury bonds, please let me know!